GorseB/Website/README.md

 # Currency-Conversion-Website
-Made with JQuery, bootstrap and a public API called fixer.io This website was originally hosted on Azure but was moved becuase Github pages is free :D
+Made with JQuery, Bootstrap and a public API called https://frankfurter.app/ This website was originally hosted on Azure but was moved becuase Github pages is free :D

 How to use?